ErdemAslans/Automated-Pulmonary-Hypertension-Detection-Model-Based-on-ViT/README.md

 # Pulmonary Hypertension Detection

-This repository contains the implementation of a Vision Transformer (ViT) model for the detection of pulmonary hypertension
+This repository contains the implementation of a Vision Transformer (ViT) model for the detection of pulmonary hypertension.

 ## Table of Contents